-- 1.63 All shared ownership capital receipts must be retained by the Council's HRA to ensure the HRA BP remains viable and such receipts are reinvested to reduce acquisition expenditure. - 1.64 Industry experts Savills have advised the negative impact of the cost of living crisis and Covid-19 pandemic will be felt for 3-5 years due to fluctuating rent inflation and increased rent arrears due to the economic uncertainty.
-Appendix 6 shows an analysis of the changes in rent arrears from 2019/20 to 2020/21 using an extract from the Council's Financial Statements.
-Net arrears have increased by £118k, however this has not negatively affected the bad debt provision which only changed by £9k in the last financial year. - 1.65 During the Pandemic smart rent arrears software was purchased which has resulted in minimal arrears increases alongside introducing a number of approaches to reduce the levels of arrears caused by the Covid-19 pandemic.
-It is anticipated that this is a temporary increase in arrears will return to prepandemic levels in due course as the economy recovers. - 1.66 The HRA BP will continue to be carefully monitored, the stock condition information maintained and improved, and an annual review of the underpinning assumptions undertaken to allow any further revisions to be reported to Cabinet as part of the HRA budget setting process.
-However, members will note that there is still a considerable level of uncertainty in respect of the current volatile economic conditions, high inflation and the financial impact of Covid-19, prudent assumptions have been factored into this model as noted in Appendix 1 but if the economy does not recover fully in the next 3-5 years this could impact the BP further and may impact the HRA's ability to provide the same level of Climate Change and Stock Condition works.
+All shared ownership capital receipts needed to be retained by the Council's HRA to ensure the HRA BP remained viable and such receipts were reinvested to reduce acquisition expenditure.

+Industry experts Savills had advised the negative impact of the cost-ofliving crisis and Covid-19 pandemic would be felt for three to five years due to fluctuating rent inflation and increased rent arrears due to the economic uncertainty.
+Appendix 6 to the report showed an analysis of the changes in rent arrears from 2019/20 to 2020/21 using an extract from the Council's Financial Statements.
+Net arrears had increased by £118k, however this had not negatively affected the bad debt provision which only changed by £9k in the last financial year.

+During the Pandemic, smart rent arrears software was purchased which had resulted in minimal arrears increases alongside introducing a number of approaches to reduce the levels of arrears caused by the Covid-19 pandemic.
+It was anticipated that this was a temporary increase in arrears would return to pre-pandemic levels in due course as the economy recovers.

+The HRA BP would continue to be carefully monitored, the stock condition information maintained and improved, and an annual review of the underpinning assumptions undertaken to allow any further revisions to be reported to Cabinet as part of the HRA budget setting process.
+However, Members should have noted that there was still a considerable level of uncertainty in respect of the current volatile economic conditions, high inflation and the financial impact of Covid-19, prudent assumptions had been factored into this model as noted in Appendix 1 to the report but if the economy did not recover fully in the next 3-5 years, this could impact the BP further and might impact the HRA's ability to provide the same level of Climate Change and Stock Condition works.